 With no verification to the contrary, we assume that Yasik was sent to a baby house though he had turned four because, I think it was Julia who told us, Yasik was held at a home he was aging out of for the powers that were felt he was still adoptable.
 The largest number of children adopted out is from the baby houses.
 I guess there is no surprise there – it seems to me, we humans deeply believe in the wonder of having a baby as the picture perfect way to establish a family and we just as deeply believe that we have the best chance of molding the little bitty baby into our likeness if the little bit comes to us ‘tabula rasa’.
 This belief system resists challenges to other options in ways that may be well below our conscious level of dealing with our lives.

 In any case, when I look at what paper work we have, the orphanage name is Yaroslavl Orphanage.
-There is no such plain name on the listing I found so this was merely sufficient name for the paperwork.
+There is no such plain name on the listing I found so possibly the name was merely sufficient for the paperwork we recieved.
 We do not know what ‘Type‘ it was.
-We do know there wasn’t enough land surrounding the building for it to be an ‘Agrarian Special’ orphanage; with ‘scruffy grass and bare spots, not far from lots of other buildings’, it was hardly worthy of the stimulation a playground should offer children.
+We do know there wasn’t enough land surrounding the building for it to be an ‘Agrarian Special’ orphanage; with ‘scruffy grass and bare spots, not far from lots of other buildings’, it was hardly worthy of the potential a playground should offer children.
 It put me in mind of how Tony describes the playground at his orphanage in 1930s Saskatchewan (April, 2020 post, Becoming Family).
 Inside, the orphanage looked quite small from what we could see in our very limited guided tour.
 We were taken via the straightest route to a receiving room.
 Inside we passed through a play room with a child-size piano which he must have played, so ….. maybe this was a ‘Music and Artistic’ Baby house.
 We were taken to the head person’s office, a sweet looking, grandmotherly woman who was a doctor.
 There was another woman at a desk who never once looked up at us, at least when I noticed.
-That is focus or loyalty to work or something.
-Was she now immune to these emotional tableaus about to unfold once again, or?
-Yes hindsight could suggest a wide range of possibilities; in the journal I was simply struck by her disinterest but so caught up in the emotions I was enjoying that I could not ask questions.
+That is focus or loyalty to work or maybe we just weren’t the novelty we thought we might be.
+Was she now immune to these emotional tableaus about to unfold once again?
+Yes hindsight could suggest a wide range of possibilities; in the journal I was simply struck by her seeming lack of interest but so caught up in the emotions I was enjoying that I could not ask questions.
 Maybe she had a stiff neck.

 Whatever she was saying to us, its message was floating on by somewhere just above us.
 In our hearts where, for us in those 20 minutes, reality was grounded, Yasik became our son.
 Dave said later Yasik became his son the moment he picked him up and that has never changed.
 Yasik has since August 18, 1997 always been his son.
 I am certain of this because a few minutes later Yasik was again brought in.
 He was led to stand in the middle of us – the doctor, the translator and Dave and I. We just stared at him at first which must have set him on edge a bit.
 He stood there with fine, sandy blond hair, hazel eyes, scratches on his nose, a band-aid on a finger, dressed in pink leotards, a faded pink sweat shirt, and a pair of little girl’s leather shoes too small for him.
 And a bit of a smudge under his eyes.
 Yasik had just woken up.
 Dave went to him with a gift, and I held back, starting to cry – my default response to emotional moments with him, right.
 Yasik liked the plane Dave gave him, grabbed it and held on.
 It was happening so quickly of course.
 My next memory is of him in Dave’s arms and me seeing, not him, but Dave’s face for Yasik was turned into his shoulder.
 Dave’s face sealed the deal for me.
 Just like that I saw stamped on his face his love for his son of two or three minutes.
 Yasik had become his son.
 And my heart received our son then as well.
 This is our becoming a family moment.

 When we returned to the hotel later, I recorded the day.
 I marvelled at the immediate and complete arrival of such a love, but I did not doubt it.
 For myself and my husband, Yasik was our child that day.
 We loved him; ergo he was our son.
 A Russian woman had given birth to this child and taken him to a hospital and given him over to an orphanage.
 She no longer was his mother.
 We registered that information.
-He stood in in the middle of the room parentless and we had come to Russia to claim him.
-But what does it mean to say, “Wow, he was our son” because we fell in love with him and would the next day hear a gavel affirm our legal parentage?
+He stood in the middle of the room parentless and we had come to Russia to claim him.
+But what does it mean to say, “Wow, he is our son”?
+Because we fell in love with him and would the next day hear a gavel affirm our legal parentage?
+Was that really all there was to it?
 The idea of a child as a blank slate seems also to run deep in our understanding of how parents see their relationship to their child.

 And here comes the beginning of a big ‘But’.
 The dream I write about in another post was not so much about my finding a little blond boy; in this dream from decades earlier in my life, I am running from people which suggests while I may have understood the little blondie was my son, apparently my pursuers did not.
 There are parents in adoptive families who cannot entirely rest confident of their bonds to their ‘forever’ child however they shield themselves from uncertainty with what at times sounds like a desperate affirmation.
-No sooner typing that statement I hear someone in the crowd shout back, “Speak for yourself.”
+No sooner typing that statement, I hear a little worm in my head shout back, “Speak for yourself.”
 Fine, maybe echoes of others’ claims to my son haunt only me; actually no, for my husband used the word ‘legitimacy’ when we discussed this wiggly little worm beginning to drill holes in the certainty two paragraphs up.
-Talk to a few adoptors: the sense of insecurity about the relationship inherent in adoption sometimes bubbles to the surface for many.
+Talk to a few adoptors: the sense of insecurity about what family means sometimes bubbles to the surface for them too.

 For a while, just as euphoria floods the brain when we fall in love, we were awash in oxytocin.
 But here and there we came across stories: we heard Joanie Mitchell had found the daughter she gave up at birth in favour of her career.
 There was no ‘breaking news’ cast for the baby girl’s adoption, only a shroud of secrecy.
 But now the world had righted itself again and we were happy to hear Joan Mitchell had found her long lost daughter.
 In memoir after memoir, reality show after reality show, the big news is the reunion of birth parents with an adoptee.
 The adopters, while given a quick, little and hopefully reassuring hug, with the promise “They will always be ….’s ‘real’ mom and dad”, are then written out of the script.